openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

        transactions.
 If a single entity were to issue and verify a credential, it could potentially track its usage, compromising the user's privacy.

-    1. **Increased User Autonomy**: Users have more control over their data when issuers and verifiers are not the same.
+    1. **Increasing User Autonomy**: Users have more control over their data when issuers and verifiers are not the same.
 They can choose to share their credentials without the issuers knowing where and when those credentials are being used.